cpmech/gosl/README.md

 differential equations.

 A recent focus is now given to Machine Learning (see `ml` package) and Big Data (see `h5` package).
-Wrappers to powerful tools such as CNTK, TensorFlow, and Hadoop are being planned.
+Wrappers to powerful tools such as CNTK, TensorFlow, and Hadoop are planned.
 A wrapper to OpenCV has been initiated as well.

 <div id="container">
 <p><a href="examples/figs/gosl-collage1.jpg"><img src="examples/figs/gosl-collage1-sml.png"></a></p>
 </div>

+See **Installation** section below.
+Gosl works on Windows, macOS, and Linux.

 1. [White papers available here](https://github.com/cpmech/gosl/tree/master/doc)
 2. [See the documentation](https://godoc.org/github.com/cpmech/gosl) for more details (e.g. how to call